What Is Dropbox Smart Sync?

 Besides cloud storage like Dropbox, the free cloud backup service - CBackup is also a good choice for you.
 It can backup and sync your local files to its cloud server (CBackup Cloud, 10GB free) and allows you to restore files whenever you need.

 CBackup uses End-to-End encryption and 256-bit AES encryption to safeguard your data on the cloud.
 What’s more, it is cost-effective.

 Let’s see how to backup local drive to CBackup Cloud to save your space on local hard drive:

 Step 1.
 Download CBackup and create a new CBackup account, and then sign in to CBackup desktop app.

 Step 2.
-Select the Backup Tasks tab, and then press + New Task button to backup files to cloud.
+Select the Backup tab, and then press the Backup PC to CBackup Cloud button to backup files to cloud.

-Step 5.
-Click Start Backup to backup files to CBackup Cloud.
+Step 4.
+Press the Start Backup button to sync files to CBackup Cloud automatically.